lilydjwg/wait-online/README.md

 ## Command line usage

-`check-online` will check if we are connected to the Internet.
+`check-online` will check if we are connected to the Internet and notify `wait-online`.
+This is the service script.

-`wait-online` will wait until we are connected to the Internet.
+`wait-online` will wait until we are connected to the Internet (need `check-online` running).